-U.S. Postal Inspectors investigate nationwide scam involving bitcoin
+Postal Inspectors investigate scam involving Bitcoin

 A fee that must be paid using the site local bitcoins.com.

-WREG got a tip about the bitcoin scam letters crooks asking one man for a little over $3400 but in these latest letters, the so-called confidentiality fee is much higher at $8900.
+WREG got a tip about the Bitcoin scam letters crooks asking one man for a little over $3400 but in these latest letters, the so-called confidentiality fee is much higher at $8900.

 "They're scared of what would happen if they don't pay," Parker said.